Christina Paddock

 For more than five years, she oversaw health and wellness programs for clients receiving services through South Central Los Angeles Regional Center.
 More recently, she led the prevention and early intervention department at Westside Children’s Center, which included the oversight of programs like Early Head Start, School Readiness and Special Needs.

-Professor Paddock is currently pursuing a Doctorate in Policy, Planning, and Development at the USC Sol Price School of Public Policy, expected in 2023.
+Paddock received her Doctorate in Policy, Planning, and Development at the USC Sol Price School of Public Policy in 2024.

 Education